Threshold Tuning for Carbon Stock Baselines

 for region_id, group in reference_gdf.groupby("ecoregion_id"):

-# Quantile regression: threshold at 95th percentile of natural variability
+# Quantile regression isolates the upper tail of natural variability

 qr = QuantileRegressor(quantile=quantile, alpha=0.01, solver="highs")